SereneSyntax04/python-for-devops/boto3Lambda.md

 - DynamoDB (database)
 - S3 (storage)

-## 5. How DevOps Engineers Use Lambda
+## 4. How DevOps Engineers Use Lambda

-- **Automation**:
+DevOps engineers use AWS Lambda extensively to automate and simplify cloud operations. <br>
-  - Trigger scripts on S3 file upload, EC2 state change, or CloudWatch event.
+1. It can trigger scripts based on events such as S3 file uploads, EC2 state changes, or CloudWatch alarms—for example, resizing images automatically when they are uploaded to S3.
-  - Example: Run Python code to resize images when uploaded to S3.
+2. Lambda also integrates into CI/CD pipelines with services like CodePipeline and CodeBuild, enabling automated checks after deployments.

-- **CI/CD Pipelines**:
+3. For monitoring, it processes CloudWatch logs and can send alerts directly to collaboration tools like Slack or Microsoft Teams.
-  - Integrate with CodePipeline/CodeBuild for deployments.
+4. In infrastructure management, Lambda helps optimize costs by automatically starting or stopping EC2 instances on a schedule.
-  - Example: Run automated post-deployment checks.
+5. It is also valuable for security, where it can automatically remediate issues such as closing open ports or rotating keys.

-- **Monitoring & Alerts**:
+<br> Overall, Lambda gives DevOps engineers a serverless, event-driven way to handle automation, monitoring, infrastructure, and security with minimal overhead.

-  - Process CloudWatch logs and send alerts to Slack/Teams.
+---

-- **Infrastructure Ops**:
+### Q: If there's a script that needs to run every day at 10 AM for 15 minutes, what approach should you use — EC2 or Lambda, and why?

-  - Auto-start/stop EC2 instances on schedule (cost optimization).
+**Answer:**

-- **Security**:
+The best approach is to use **AWS Lambda** with an **EventBridge (CloudWatch Events) schedule**.
+Lambda can run for up to 15 minutes, which matches the script’s requirement, and it eliminates the need to manage any servers.
+With EC2, you would have to launch an instance daily, run the script, and then terminate it to avoid unnecessary costs.
+Forgetting to stop the instance could result in paying for idle time, and overall it adds more operational overhead.

-  - Auto-remediate security issues (close open ports, rotate keys).
+By using Lambda, you get a fully **serverless, automated, and cost-efficient** solution.
+You pay only for the actual execution time, and scaling is handled automatically if you need to run multiple scripts in parallel in the future.
+This makes Lambda with EventBridge the most practical and reliable option for scheduled tasks of 15 minutes or less.